 Section 2: Certification of Parent/Guardian The student's parent/guardian must complete all parts of this form.
-A. I hereby give my consent for \ born on \\\ who turned on his/her last birthday, a student of School and a resident of the public school district. to participate in Practices, Inter-School Practices, Scrimmages, and/or Contests during the 20\\\\\ - 20\\\\\ school year in the sport(s) as indicated by my signature(s) following the name of the said sport(s) approved below.
-Signature of Parent Winter Signature of Parent Spring Signature of Parent Sports or Guardian or Guardian Sports Sports or Guardian Cross Basketball Baseball Country Bowling Boys' Field Lacrosse Hockey Girls' Football Lacrosse Girls' Golf Softball Gymnastics Bovs' Soccer Rifle Tennis Girls' Swimming Track & Field Tennis and Diving (Outdoor) Girls' Track & Field Volleyball (Indoor) Water Wrestling Polo В. Understanding of eligibility rules: I hereby acknowledge that I am familiar with the requirements of PIAA concerning the eligibility of students at PIAA member schools to participate in Inter-School Practices, Scrimmages, and/or Contests involving PIAA member schools.
+A. I hereby give my consent for born on who turned on his/her last birthday, a student of School and a resident of the public school district. to participate in Practices, Inter-School Practices, Scrimmages, and/or Contests during the 20 - 20 school year in the sport(s) as indicated by my signature(s) following the name of the said sport(s) approved below.
+Signature of Parent Signature of Parent Fall Signature of Parent Winter Spring Sports or Guardian or Guardian Sports Sports or Guardian Cross Basketball Baseball Country Bowling Boys' Field Lacrosse Competitive Hockey Girls' Spirit Squad Football Lacrosse Girls' Golf Softball Gymnastics Soccer Bovs' Rifle Tennis Girls' Swimming Track & Field Tennis and Diving (Outdoor) Girls' Track & Field Bovs' Volleyball (Indoor) Volleyball Water Wrestling Other Polo Other Other Understanding of eligibility rules: I hereby acknowledge that I am familiar with the requirements of PIAA concerning the eligibility of students at PIAA member schools to participate in Inter-School Practices, Scrimmages, and/or Contests involving PIAA member schools.
 Such requirements, which are posted on the PIAA Web site at www.piaa.org, include, but are not necessarily limited to age, amateur status, school attendance, health, transfer from one school to another, season and out-of-season rules and regulations, semesters of attendance, seasons of sports participation, and academic performance.
-X Parent's/Guardian's Signature C. Disclosure of records needed to determine eligibility: To enable PIAA to determine whether the herein named student is eligible to participate in interscholastic athletics involving PIAA member schools.
-I hereby consent to the release to PIAA of any and all portions of school record files, beginning with the seventh grade, of the herein named student specifically including, without limiting the generality of the foregoing, birth and age records, name and residence address of parent(s) or quardian(s), residence address of the student, health records, academic work completed, grades received, and attendance data.
-X Parent's/Guardian's Signature D. Permission to use name, likeness, and athletic information: I consent to PIAA's use of the herein named student's name, likeness, and athletically related information in video broadcasts and re-broadcasts, webcasts and reports of Inter-School Practices, Scrimmages, and/or Contests, promotional literature of the Association, and other materials and releases related to interscholastic athletics.
-Parent's/Guardian's Signature Date / / Permission to administer emergency medical care: I consent for an emergency medical care provider to administer any emergency medical care deemed advisable to the welfare of the herein named student while the student is practicing for or participating in Inter-School Practices, Scrimmages, and/or Contests.
+Parent's/Guardian's Signature Disclosure of records needed to determine eligibility: To enable PIAA to determine whether the herein named student is eligible to participate in interscholastic athletics involving PIAA member schools, I hereby consent to the release to PIAA of any and all portions of school record files, beginning with the seventh grade, of the herein named student specifically including, without limiting the generality of the foregoing, birth and age records, name and residence address of parent(s) or guardian(s), residence address of the student, health records, academic work completed, grades received, and attendance data.
+Parent's/Guardian's Signature Date / / Permission to use name, likeness, and athletic information: I consent to PIAA's use of the herein named student's name, likeness, and athletically related information in video broadcasts and re-broadcasts, webcasts and reports of Inter-School Practices, Scrimmages, and/or Contests, promotional literature of the Association, and other materials and releases related to interscholastic athletics.
+Date / Parent's/Guardian's Signature Permission to administer emergency medical care: I consent for an emergency medical care provider to administer any emergency medical care deemed advisable to the welfare of the herein named student while the student is practicing for or participating in Inter-School Practices, Scrimmages, and/or Contests.
 Further, this authorization permits, if reasonable efforts to contact me have been unsuccessful, physicians to hospitalize, secure appropriate consultation, to order injections, anesthesia (local, general, or both) or surgery for the herein named student.
 I hereby agree to pay for physicians' and/or surgeons' fees, hospital charges, and related expenses for such emergency medical care.
-I further give permission to the school's athletic administration, coaches and medical staff to consult with the Authorized Medical Professional who executes Section 7 regarding a medical condition or injury to the herein named student.
-X Parent's/Guardian's Signature \\\ Date / / Confidentiality: The information on this CIPPE shall be treated as confidential by school personnel.
-It may be used by the school's athletic administration, coaches and medical staff to determine athletic eligibility, to identify medical conditions and injuries, and to promote safety and injury prevention.
-In the event of an emergency, the information contained in this CIPPE may be shared with emergency medical personnel.
-Information about an injury or medical condition will not be shared with the public or media without written consent of the parent(s) or quardian(s).
+I further give permission to the school's athletic administration, coaches and medical staff to consult with the Authorized Medical

-Parent's/Guardian's Signature
+Parent's/Guardian's Signature Date / /